 I’m excited to share a tax planning tool that I’m thrilled to have discovered a year ago.
-I’m not one to overpromise or underdeliver, and this thing, updated for the 2021 tax code, is simply amazing.
+I’m not one to overpromise or underdeliver, and this thing, recently updated for both the 2022 and 2023 tax code, is simply amazing.

 I had previously spent hour upon hour creating a spreadsheet of my own to best approximate my tax liability to test out how some of the many tweaks available to me would impact various facets of my upcoming tax return, including: